Our Paperback Books

 STILL LIFE WITH POEM

-On October 18, 2016, the Literary House Press will release its next poetry anthology, Still Life with Poem: Contemporary Natures Mortes in Verse!
-Please join us for our launch party at 4:30 p.m. at the Rose O’Neill Literary House, featuring readings by contributors James Arthur, James Allen Hall, Leslie Harrison, dawn lonsinger, Dora Malech, and Jason Schneiderman, as well as co-editor Lindsay Lusby.
-The reading will be followed by a book sale and signing as well as delicious refreshments.
+On October 18, 2016, the Literary House Press released its newest poetry anthology, Still Life with Poem: Contemporary Natures Mortes in Verse!
+We held a launch party at the Rose O’Neill Literary House, featuring readings by contributors James Arthur, James Allen Hall, Leslie Harrison, dawn lonsinger, Dora Malech, and Jason Schneiderman, as well as co-editor Lindsay Lusby.
+And we debuted our commemorative letterpress broadside, featuring Tara Betts’s poem from the collection, “A Second Plate at Pearl’s Place.”

 Details: Poetry.
 With a tradition that can be traced to Pompeii, the genre of the still life or nature morte has most often been used since the Middle Ages and the Renaissance as a vehicle for symbolism and metaphor, objects serving as stand-ins for philosophical ideas, religious principles, or moralizing messages.
 In Still Life with Poem, poets were asked to create (or to imagine) their own still lifes and to write poems in response to these thoughtful arrangements of things.
 And although still life paintings are often viewed as unmoving, quiet works of art, this anthology presents a collection of energetic, urgent voices; these poems speak to current events, the making of art, the domestic, the past, the body, faith, the environment, and the losses we all face.
 (ISBN 9780937692233)